 Katharine is a member of the State Bars of California and Illinois and the Bar Association of San Francisco.
 From 2015-2018, she was a member of the Edward J. McFetridge American Inn of Court.
 Katharine chairs the firm’s pro bono committee and has an active pro bono practice.

-Representing the developer of landmark mixed-use project in its defense of project approvals.
+Representing developer of landmark mixed-use project in its defense of project approvals under SB 35.

 Obtained seven-figure verdict in a five-day breach-of-contract trial on behalf of former CEO of a major construction firm.